gmc-code/PC-Python/docs/pillow/new_image.rst

 Blank new png
 ----------------

-| The code below saves an blank png of size (256, 256).
+| The code below saves a blank png of size (256, 256).

 .. code-block:: python